PadiathLab/PadiathLab.github.io/index.md

 {% capture text %}

-Please describe the overall concept of the projects.
+Please write one or two sentences about the projects.

 {%
   include button.html